 Recreation facilities utilizing fire arms, bows and arrows, etc., shall have the site plan approved by the Lenawee County Sheriff to ensure adequate safety.

-Section 7.13.
-DRIVE-IN THEATERS.
-Drive-in theaters, provided that:

-Any such site is adjacent to a County Primary Road

-That there shall be no vehicular access to any residential street

-That suitable screening is provided to insure that there be no vehicular access to any residential street

-That suitable screening is provided to insure that there shall be no highlight or other illumination directed upon any residentially zoned or developed property; and so that the picture is not visible from a major thoroughfare

-That any such drive-in theaters shall be located no closer than one thousand (1,000) feet to any residentially zoned or developed property.
+Section 7.10 GOLF COURSE

-Section 7.14 GOLF COURSE.
-A Golf course may not be operated, subject to the following conditions:
+Golf course are subject to the following regulations:

-The site shall be so planned as to provide all ingress and egress directly onto a County Primary Road as identified by the Lenawee County Road Commission under the authority of the State Trunkline Highway system (PA 51 of 1951, MCL 247.651 et sec), as amended.
+The site shall be so planned as to provide all ingress and egress directly onto a County Primary Road as identified by the Lenawee County Road Commission.

+All principal or accessory buildings shall be not less than two hundred (200) feet from any property line of abutting residentially zoned lands.
 Development features including the principal and accessory buildings and structure shall be so located and related to as minimizes the possibilities of any adverse effects upon adjacent property.
-This shall mean that all principal or accessory buildings shall be not less than two hundred (200) feet from any property line of abutting residentially zoned lands.

-Section 7.15 GROUP CHILD CARE HOME.
-A group child care home is allowed in a single-family home per Section 206 of the Michigan Zoning Enabling Act (MCL 125.3206), if it meets the following standards:
+The Planning Commission may require larger setbacks and other reasonable conditions to meet this regulation.

+Section 7.11 GROUP CHILD CARE HOMES

+Group child care home are subject to following regulations:

-The group home is not located closer than 1,500 feet to any of the following:
+The group home shall not be not located closer than fifteen hundred (1,500) feet to any of the following:

 Another licensed group child care home.